 Property is included in the property factor if it is actually used during the income year for the production of apportionable income.
 Property held as reserves or standby facilities or property held as a reserve source of materials shall be included in the factor.
 For example, a plant temporarily idle or raw material reserves not currently being processed are includible in the factor.
 Property that is permanently idle or idle for the entire taxable year generally is not included in the factor computation.
-Property or equipment under construction during the income year (except inventoriable goods in process) is excluded from the factor until such property is actually used for the production of apportionable income while under construction, the value of the property to the extent used is included in the property factor.
+Property or equipment under construction during the income year (except inventoriable goods in process) is excluded from the factor until such property is actually used for the production of apportionable income.
+If the property is partially used for the production of apportionable income while under construction, the value of the property to the extent used is included in the property factor.